REPRODUCTIVE JUSTICE FOR WOMEN

 Abortion is a widely debated topic on all frontiers.
 Most of those in charge of funding, informational resources, and support of abortion/abortive options are mainly, on a legislative scale, male.
 Emotional, physical, and cultural effects can be extremely damaging to the female, especially if she is enduring the process with little or no external support (family, friends, partner).

 In some cases, women have been faced to make the decision in lieu of a rape case, financial incapability, or actual physical hardship.
 Not having the option to terminate a pregnancy would leave a woman feeling distressed and helpless.
-She could be forced into poverty or to give up an education for herself in order to let a baby live.
+She could be forced into poverty or to give up education for herself in order to let a baby live.
 In turn, these circumstances would not only be unfair to the mother, but also to the baby.

-Most people forget that while in some places we are granted the choice as women to decide what to do with our bodies, a large percentage of the population are left without any input or options.
+Most people forget that while in some places we are granted the choice as women to decide what to do with our bodies, a large percentage of the population is left without any input or options.
 They are not in control of their bodies or what they choose to do with their own.
 In places like Zimbabwe and other underdeveloped countries, abortion is illegal.
 Forced to go behind the scenes in order to preserve her life, a woman may choose to have a secret abortion.

 Currently, “about 358,000 women and 3 million newborns die each year worldwide due to pregnancy and childbirth.
 Ten to 15 percent of those numbers are believed to be deaths caused by unsafe abortions.”
 Even if a woman were given the opportunity to terminate her pregnancy, she would face a horrible amount of cultural shaming from those around her.
-This includes harassment from pro-life protesters and maybe even being disowned from her family.
+This includes harassment from pro-life protesters and maybe even being disowned by her family.
 In some cases, the outcome could reach so far as death.